mxcl/YOLOKit/README.markdown

 ------------
 Please open issues for suggestions and pull requests for contributions.

-Please don't submit the many aliases for the above methods, as we think it’s about time someone made decisions about which one to use.
+Please don’t submit the many aliases for the above methods, as we think it’s about time someone made decisions about which one to use.
 So we did.

 License